techidaily/site-games-able/source/_posts/broadcasting-your-ps5-gaming-session.md

 ## What Is Game Sharing on PS5?

  PS5 game share is a feature that allows you to share your digital games with friends and family so they can play them on their PS5 as if they own them.
-It's slightly different from[game sharing on PS4](https://www.makeuseof.com/how-to-gameshare-on-ps4/) since you don't set the other PS5 as the primary console.
+It's slightly different from [game sharing on PS4](https://www.makeuseof.com/how-to-gameshare-on-ps4/) since you don't set the other PS5 as the primary console.
 Rather, you link your PSN account to the other console and enable an option called**Console Sharing and Offline Play** .

- Do not confuse game sharing with[Share Play on PlayStation 5](https://www.makeuseof.com/how-to-share-ps5-games-share-play/) .
+ Do not confuse game sharing with [Share Play on PlayStation 5](https://www.makeuseof.com/how-to-share-ps5-games-share-play/) .
 The former gives the other person full access to your digital library so they can play the games on their user account, while the latter only gives them temporary access to your user account so they can play your games.

- Furthermore, if you have a[PlayStation Plus subscription](https://www.makeuseof.com/what-is-playstation-plus/) , you will also share it with them, meaning they will be able to access certain PS Plus benefits.
+ Furthermore, if you have a [PlayStation Plus subscription](https://www.makeuseof.com/what-is-playstation-plus/) , you will also share it with them, meaning they will be able to access certain PS Plus benefits.
 These include playing the games in your PS Plus game library (including titles in the classic catalog) and having access to online multiplayer.
 Benefits they can't use include saving game progress to the cloud and claiming PS Plus discounts and free monthly games.

 ## How to Game Share on PS5